Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Introduction

 In high-multiplicity events, \vTwo and \vThree depend upon the hadron species \cite{cms:pPbPbPb_corr_identifiedPar,cms:april2018,Sirunyan:2018nqr,Adam:2015vsf,add_rhic_AA:02,add_rhic_AA:03} and scale with the number of valence quarks in the hadron \cite{cms:pPbPbPb_corr_identifiedPar}.
 Such results suggest a common origin of the collectivity seen in \PbPb, as well as in high-multiplicity \PP and \pPb events, where a hydrodynamic description can be used to reasonably reproduce the measurements in each case ~\cite{Weller:2017tsr,Bozek:2011if,Bozek:2012gr,Bozek:2013uha}.
 Probing systems with even smaller interaction regions is therefore important to understand the reach of such a hydrodynamic description.
-The search for collectivity has been recently extended to electron-positron, electron-proton, and photon-nucleus interactions~\cite{alepCorr:2019,zeus:Dec2019_ep,ATLAS:2021jhn}.
-None of these systems exhibit evidence of the long-range correlations seen in hadronic collisions.
+The search for collectivity has been recently extended to electron-positron ($\mathrm{e^+e^-}$), electron-proton ($\mathrm{ep}$), photon-proton (\PhotonP), and photon-nucleus interactions~\cite{alepCorr:2019, Belle:2022fvl, zeus:Dec2019_ep, ZEUS:2021qzg, ATLAS:2021jhn}.
+So far, no long-range near-side ridge has been detected in these systems.
+In $\mathrm{e^+e^-}$ collisions~\cite{alepCorr:2019, Belle:2022fvl}, strong exclusion limits have been set on the ridge yield, while in $\mathrm{ep}$ collisions (deep inelastic scattering and photoproduction)~\cite{zeus:Dec2019_ep, ZEUS:2021qzg}, the extracted Fourier coefficients are finite but do not conclusively imply collective behavior.
+In photon-nucleus collisions~\cite{ATLAS:2021jhn}, finite \vTwo and \vThree are measured after applying a template fit procedure to remove noncollective correlations, assuming they scale with multiplicity.

-High-energy \pPb ultra-peripheral collisions at the LHC, where the impact parameter is larger than the nucleus radius provide a new system to extend the search of long-range correlations to photon-proton (\PhotonP) collisions.
+High-energy \pPb ultra-peripheral collisions at the LHC, where the impact parameter is larger than the nucleus radius provide a new system to extend the search of long-range correlations to photon-proton collisions.
 At \TeV energies, the lead (Pb) nuclei generate a very large quasi-real photon flux \cite{cms:fsq_16_012_01}.
 In the equivalent photon approximation \cite{cms:fsq_16_012_02,cms:fsq_16_012_03,cms:fsq_16_012_04}, this flux can be considered as $\PGg$ beams of virtuality $Q^{2} < 1/R^2$, where $R$ is the effective radius of the charge distribution.
-For Pb nuclei at 2.56\TeV with radius $R \approx 7\unit{fm}$, the quasi-real photon beams have virtualities $Q^{2} < 10^{-3}\GeV^2$, but very large longitudinal energy, up to $E_{\PGg} = \hbar c/\alpha R \approx 80\GeV$, where $\alpha$ is the reciprocal Lorentz relativistic factor.
+For Pb nuclei at 2.56\TeV with radius $R \approx 7\unit{fm}$, the quasi-real photon beams have virtualities $Q^{2} < 10^{-3}\GeV^2$, but very large longitudinal energy, up to $E_{\PGg} = \hbar c/\alpha R \approx 73\GeV$, where $\alpha$ is the reciprocal Lorentz relativistic factor.